BochkarevV/yelp-reviews-sentiment-analysis/README.md

 # YELP Reviews Sentiment Analysis

 ## Task
-In this project, we learn and compare several Transformers-based models.
+In this project, we train and compare several Transformers-based models.
 The task we are solving is known as sentiment analysis.
 In a nutshell, the models learn to classify free text reviews as positive and negative ones.